pubkey/rxdb/docs-src/articles/localstorage.md

 ### `node-localstorage` for Node.js

-While native localStorage is absent in **Node.js**, the [node-localstorage npm package](https://github.com/lmaccherone/node-localstorage) bridges the gap.
+Because native localStorage is absent in **Node.js**, you will get the error `ReferenceError: localStorage is not defined` in Node.js or node based runtimes like Next.js.
+The [node-localstorage npm package](https://github.com/lmaccherone/node-localstorage) bridges the gap.
 This package replicates the browser's localStorage API within the Node.js environment, ensuring consistent and compatible data storage capabilities.

 ## Conclusion: Choosing the Right Storage Solution